mhjarvis/full-stack-developer-notes/asynchronous_code.md

 ## Introduction

-Asynchronious functions give us the ability to get our program to continue excuting code when the program is waiting on information to be returned.
+Asynchronious functions give us the ability to get our program to continue excuting code when the program is waiting on some other task to complete.
+This will be important when working with APIs or files on servers (for example).

 When running code, some functions will take longer than others (e.g. fetching data from servers).
-Asynchronous functions are types which can happen in the background while the rest of the code executes.
+Asynchronous functions are types which can happen in the background while the rest of the code continuous executing.

 ## Resources